-Cultural Resources Question Information and Justification Please describe all ground disturbing activities associated with the project (including pipeline installation, service line installation, gas meter replacements, metering station construction or demolition, etc.).
-What is the maximum depth, width and length of excavations for each activity involving ground disturbance?
-Typical ground disturbing activities will take place in a 4-foot by 4-foot by 5-foot deep excavation, large enough to set a horizontal drilling machine.
-In some cases a maximum of 6-foot by 6-foot by 10-foot deep excavation will be used in some locations, if necessary.
-Will ground disturbance take place entirely in existing ROW or utility easements?
+Cultural Resources Question Information and Justification

+The pipelines are located in the City of Kaw's Please describe all ground disturbing activities associated with the project (including pipeline right of ways and beneath the roadway.
+During installation, service line installation, gas meter boring, the ground will only be disturbed where replacements, metering station construction or the existing service line runs from the main to demolition, etc.).
+What is the maximum depth, width the above-ground meter.
+The bell hole for the and length of excavations for each activity involving tie-in will be 4 to 5feet in diameter.
+The bell ground disturbance? hole at the service riser end will be smaller, but it must have sufficient room to remove the old riser and to allow the new riser to be tied into the existing customer-owned service riser.
+This bell hole is anticipated to be 2 feet in diameter or less.
+When the service line is installed by direct bury, the ditch will be cut with either a backhoe/mini excavator or a trencher.
+The trench from a bucket on a backhoe/mini excavator will be 12 to 14 inches, while the trencher width will be 6 inches.
+Will ground disturbance take place entirely in existing Yes, ground disturbance would take place entirely in existing ROW or utility easements.
+ROW or utility easements?
 Will it be restricted entirely to paved areas or will some disturbance take place in grassy, undisturbed, or natural areas?
-Yes, all gas main and services will be installed in existing right of ways and easements.
-Yes, some disturbance will take place in grassy, undisturbed, or natural areas.
-Some paved ares will be disturbed but will be restored to preconstruction conditions.
-Has the entire project area (width, length and depth) been previously disturbed by the original installation or other activities?
-If so, provide documentation or a description of prior ground disturbances, such as road or utility cross sections, plans or as-builts.
-If documentation is not available provide justification for how the ground was previously disturbed.
-Yes.
-The construction will be limited to existing right of ways.
-These areas have been previously disturbed by the construction of roadways and utilities.
-Does the project involve any physical impacts to buildings or structures?
+Yes, there would be some disturbance in grassy areas for replacement of service pipes.
+Has the entire project area (width, length and depth) Yes. been previously disturbed by the original installation or other activities?
+If so, provide documentation or a Existing water, sewer, and telephone have been description of prior ground disturbances, such as road installed underground within the project area. or utility cross sections, plans or as-builts.
+If While grassy areas would be disturbed, those documentation is not available provide justification grassy areas have already been previously for how the ground was previously disturbed. disturbed.
+Does the project involve any physical impacts to No. buildings or structures?
 Please provide a description of the work that may affect buildings or structures and provide addresses and a map showing the locations.
-No.